Zehui127/hybrid-graph-benchmark/README.md

 # Benchmarks
 ## Gene regulatory networks
-There are 36 gene regulatory networks for tissues and 24 networks for diseases.
+10 gene regulatory networks for tissues and diseases are selected and preprocessed from [GRAND: a database of gene regulatory network models across human conditions](https://grand.networkmedicine.org).
 The hypergraphs are constructed by connecting nearby genes in the chromosone with hyper edges.
+Each node represets a gene, the node embedding of 340 is created using [k-mer analysis](https://en.wikipedia.org/wiki/K-mer).
+In this analysis, all possible k-mers with k values ranging from 1 to 4 are enumerated, and the counts of these k-mers serve as the elements of the feature vector.
 ## Social Networks
 There are 8 social networks derived from the Facebook pages, GitHub developers, and Twitch gamers in the ["Multi-scale Attributed Node Embedding" (MUSAE)](https://arxiv.org/abs/1909.13021) paper.
 The hypergraphs are mutually connected sub-groups that contain at least 3 nodes (i.e., maximal cliques with sizes of at least 3).
 Each dataset has an option to use either the raw node features, or the preprocessed node embeddings as introduced in the MUSAE paper.